kambojankit/kambojankit.github.io/_tut-java/05-classes-and-objects.md

 **variables & methods**: First letter should be lower case and follow 'camelCase'.
 In case of methods the names should typically be verb-noun pair. e.g.: Variables (accountBalance, buttonWidth), Methods (getBalance, doCalculation, setName) etc

-**constants**: to create constants in java, create a varibale marked `static` and `final`.
+**constants**: to create constants in java, create a variable marked `static` and `final`.
 They should be named using uppercase letter, using underscores as separators. e.g. : MIN_BALANCE, MAX_WIDTH.

 ## Source File Declaration Rules